Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of

 - The most important factor in keeping a dog cool in hot weather is to make sure he or she has plenty of appropriate temperature water.
 That means not leaving dog water bowls out in the blazing hot sun.

 - Another must in hot weather for dogs is that they have to have shade.
 Even dogs that love to lie full out in the sun need to have somewhere that they can go when they need a cool-down.

 There are a lot of great products on the market that can offer your dog shade.
-As well, there are some simple products that can cool your dog down, too, and they come in all kinds of interesting sizes, shapes, and types.
+There are some simple products that can cool your dog down, too, and they come in all kinds of interesting sizes, shapes, and types.

 How to Use Dog Shade Products